Peter Melnychuk currently spends most of the year in Mexico; he aspires to work summers in Edmonton

-Peter’s gentle touch and extensive clinical experience, his ability to synthesize and choose wisely from a wide depth of knowledge, give him an almost unique ability to solve problems for his clients.
+Peter’s gentle touch and extensive clinical experience, his ability to synthesize and choose wisely from a wide depth of knowledge, gives him an exceptional ability to solve problems for his clients.

-Peter has dedicated himself to a search for the most effective global visceral healing practices.
-This began his training in both traditional and modern, eastern and western therapies.
+Soonafter, Peter dedicated himself to a search for the most effective global visceral healing practices.
+He began his training in traditional and modern, eastern and western therapies.
 These studies have taken him throughout North America, and many times to India and Thailand.

-His primary therapeutic training, in Visceral Manipulation (VM) and in Chi Nei Tsang/ Tao Touch (CNT), began 20 years ago.
+His primary therapeutic training, in Visceral Manipulation (VM) and Chi Nei Tsang (CNT), began more than 20 years ago.
 These very effective practices are so far not well known.
-People are more familiar with massage, even craniosacral therapy.
+People are much more familiar with massage, even craniosacral therapy.

 Peter has become a widely respected teacher in visceral bodywork.
-He is a lifelong athlete Soccer, cross country skiing, qigong, & more recently, bouldering have supplanted cycling and yoga as his favourite physical activities.
-Peter Melnychuk is dedicated to physical, emotional, spiritual fitness for himself and his clients.
+He is a lifelong athlete.
+Soccer, cross country skiing, qigong, & more recently, bouldering have supplanted cycling and yoga as his favourite physical activities.
+He is dedicated to healing and fitness – physically, emotionally, and spiritually – for himself and his clients.